 - Lower back pain

-Psoriatic arthritis is diagnosed by an elimination process.
-There is no specific test to diagnose the disease, but rather a combination of your medical history, your history with psoriasis, physical examination, X-rays, and magnetic resonance images (MRIs).
+There are no specific tests to diagnose the condition.
+Instead, a combination of your medical history, your history with psoriasis, physical exams, X rays, and magnetic resonance imaging (MRI) is used.

-- It can develop at any time, but it appears most commonly between the ages of 30 and 50.
+- It can occur at any time, but it develops more frequently between the ages of 30 and 50 years old.

-- Like psoriasis, its severity ranges from mild to severe.
+- As with psoriasis, its severity is classified from mild to severe.

-Treatment ranges from oral to injected or infused medication.
+Treatment may include medications administered by mouth or IV, as well as by infusion.
 There is no cure for psoriatic arthritis.
-Therefore, the focus of treatment is controlling the symptoms and preventing damage to the joints.
-Without treatment, psoriatic arthritis can be a disabling disease.
+Therefore, its treatment focuses on controlling symptoms and preventing joint damage.
+Without treatment, psoriatic arthritis may be disabling.

-At Special Care Pharmacy, we specialize in the treatment of chronic diseases such as psoriatic arthritis.
-Let us support you and be part of your multidisciplinary team of healthcare professionals.
+At Special Care Pharmacy Services, we specialize in treating chronic illnesses like psoriatic arthritis.
+Let us help you and be part of your multidisciplinary team of health care professionals.

-Ulcerative colitis is an inflammatory bowel disease (IBD), very similar to Crohn’s disease because both cause chronic inflammation of the gastrointestinal tract.
+Ulcerative colitis is an inflammatory bowel disease (IBD) that is very similar to Crohn’s disease, since both diseases cause an inflammation of the gastrointestinal (GI) tract.

-Both are chronic diseases.
-However, in ulcerative colitis, the inflammation is limited to the colon only and it’s characterized by pus- and mucus-producing ulcers (sores) in the inner lining of the digestive tract.
-The combination of inflammation and ulceration causes abdominal discomfort and frequent emptying of the colon.
+Both are chronic illnesses.
+However, the inflammation caused by ulcerative colitis only happens in the colon.
+It is characterized by ulcers that produce pus and mucus in the inner lining of the GI tract.
+The combination of ulcers and inflammation causes abdominal discomfort and a frequent need to evacuate (empty your colon).

-None of these conditions should be confused with irritable bowel syndrome (IBS), a disorder that affects the muscle contractions of the colon.
-IBS is not characterized by intestinal inflammation.
+None of these conditions should be confused with irritable bowel syndrome (IBS), a different condition that affects the colon muscles that contract and shows no GI inflammation.

-Symptoms tend to be mild and are usually developed over time, not suddenly.
-Also, because they tend to come and go, it’s very difficult to evaluate whether a particular treatment has been effective or not.
+The symptoms of ulcerative colitis tend to be mild and usually develop over time, not suddenly.
+Similarly, since the symptoms come and go, it’s very difficult to determine whether a particular course of treatment has been effective or not.

-Some of the symptoms ulcerative colitis patients experience include:
+Some of the symptoms patients with ulcerative colitis may experience include:

-- Persistent diarrhea, often with blood or pus
+- Persistent diarrhea, frequently accompanied by blood or pus

 - Abdominal cramps and pain